 Managing Stress at Home

-What are the five stress management techniques you could use as stress management activities not only for yourself but the entire family.
-Using one or several of these relaxation techniques will help with both your physical and mental health.
-They will also allow you to handle stressful situations better.
+Here are five stress management techniques that you could use not only for yourself but for the entire family.
+Using one or several of these relaxation techniques will help with both your physical and mental health and also allow you to handle stressful situations better.

 1. Invest in In-Home Yoga